-This apron also comes with a comfortable adjustable neck strap so you can easily wrap it around and tie it at the front.
-Thanks to this long neck strap, you can alter the apron to fit you perfectly.
+This apron also comes with a comfortable adjustable neck strap so you can easily wrap it around just it in the front.
+Thanks to this long-neck strap, you can alter the apron to fit you perfectly.
 This way, all your clothes are covered while you’re working so you don’t need to worry about getting clay off them.

-It also comes with two pockets, one broad and deep at the front, and the other a bit smaller, on the right side of the bigger pocket.
+It also comes with three pockets, two broad and deep at the front, and the other a bit smaller, on the top.
 These pockets are deep enough to hold any tools you may need to use in your pottery studio.